Wednesday, November 26, 2025

 The words that I had been searching for were ‘inside’ (habbagas in Simalungun / ‘dalam’ in Indonesian) and ‘outside’ (haddarat in Simalungun / 'luar' in Indonesian), the concepts that relate to the use of the cloth as clothing.
 The ‘outside’ is what the weaver sees when she is weaving (except in the case of the Sadum) and the ‘inside’ is what the weaver does not see when the cloth is being worn.
 But I still don’t know the Toba words.
 The search isn't over yet.

 This vocabulary reminded me that the Batak weavers' words relate to their embodied experience, strapped in the loom, their way of seeing things as they go through the process of weaving a cloth.
-My own (scientist's/observer's/ foreigner's) vocabulary is that of an outsider watching.
+My own (scientist's/ foreigner's) vocabulary is that of an outsider observing, and carrying the baggage of my own culture.
 The word 'textile' is another example of that.
 Batak weavers don't weave 'textiles'; they make clothes on looms that are extensions of their own bodies!
-How deeply this perspective permeates their vocabulary.
-My need, as it turns out, had not just been to get the right word, but to understand more deeply the way the weavers understand their craft.
+This perspective permeates their vocabulary.
+My need, as it turns out, had not just been to get the right word, but to understand the way weavers understand their craft.

 Thanks to the following kind, generous and patient weavers: